trustlines-protocol/clientlib/README.md

 - `address` - address of currency network
 - `name` - name of currency network
 - `abbreviation` - abbreviation of currency (i.e. EUR, USD)
-- `symbol` - symbol of currency
 - `numUsers` - number of users in currency network
-- `// more information of currency network`

 #### Example
 ```javascript